 Before the lecture, Lawrence spoke about his time at Wesleyan to The Argus.

-“My experience here more than any other shaped the intellectual direction I took,” he said, citing leaders in the field of African American Studies he encountered as a student, like Robert O’Meally, Hazel Carby, and even Himes.
+“My experience here more than any other shaped the intellectual direction I took,” he said, citing leaders in the field of African American Studies he encountered as a student, like his teachers Robert O’Meally and Hazel Carby.
 “It was a world-class educational experience.”

-But Jackson also spoke on the dark side of his undergraduate experience.
+But Jackson also spoke to the ambiguity of his undergraduate experience.

 “When I went to Middletown, Connecticut, it was the first place that a white American called me ‘nigger’ to my face,” he said.
 “It was very much an experience also marked by that.”